linode/docs/docs/networking/salt/salt-python-beginner.md

 This tutorial is primarily for Salt, although it displays how to create, transfer, and then remotely run a server-side Python script or application.

 ##Install a Salt Master and a Salt Minion
 The directions below are for two separate Debian 8 Linodes.
 For other operating systems or single servers, visit the <a href="http://docs.saltstack.com/en/latest/topics/installation/" target="_blank">Salt installation guides</a>.
-Start with the necessary steps for both servers.
-Have the terminal windows open side-by-side.
-Also, log into both servers <a href="http://docs.saltstack.com/en/latest/ref/configuration/nonroot.html" target="_blank">as the root user</a>.

-1. On both Linode 1 and Linode 2, set the hostname.
-Salt Masters' IDs and Salt Minions' IDs may default to the hostname without manually setting them.
+1.  <a href="http://docs.saltstack.com/en/latest/ref/configuration/nonroot.html" target="_blank">As the root user</a> log into both Linode 1 and Linode 2  and <a href="https://www.linode.com/docs/getting-started#setting-the-hostname" target="_blank">set the hostnames</a>.
+Without changing the configurations in Salt, the Salt Master's ID and Salt Minions' IDs default to the hostname.

-1. On both Linode 1 and Linode 2, open `/etc/apt/sources.list` and insert the below syntax at the bottom of the file:
+2. On both Linode 1 and Linode 2, open `/etc/apt/sources.list` and insert the below syntax at the bottom of the file:

 	{:.file }
 	/etc/apt/sources.list